 Innovative Finance Pavilion and Conference

-The humanitarian sector is facing unprecedented and significant strain.
-Over 300 million people require humanitarian assistance globally, but funding continues to decline year on year — and 2025 marks a record low.
-Traditional funding is no longer sufficient to meet the growing demand.
-To address this systemic shortfall, AidEx Geneva, in collaboration with Humanitarian Finance Forum (HFF) & Humanitarian Innovative Finance Hub (HIFHUB), bring together donors, investors, humanitarian leaders, and local stakeholders at the Innovative Finance Conference to examine the evolving landscape of humanitarian financing needs, including:
+The humanitarian sector is under unprecedented and significant strain.
+Over 300 million people require humanitarian assistance globally, but funding continues to decline year on year—2025 marks a record low.
+The traditional funding is no longer sufficient to meet the growing demand.
+To address this systemic shortfall, AidEx Geneva 2025 will bring together donors, investors, humanitarian leaders, and local stakeholders to examine the evolving landscape of humanitarian financing needs, including:

 • Policy Shifts: Addressing systemic challenges and opportunities in donor regulations